pcerejeira/Portfolio/machine-learning/README.md

 3. [Project 3](./project3): Description of the project and its context.
 Highlight the machine learning techniques, methodologies, and algorithms used, as well as the problem statement and the results achieved.

-I expect to be updating this section regularly with new projects and tasks that I will be challenged with in my academic journey.

 I hope you find this section informative and witness my enthusiasm for Machine Learning.

-Connect with me on [LinkedIn](https://www.linkedin.com/in/pedrocerejeira/) to learn more about my academic background, research interests, and potential collaboration opportunities.
+I expect to be updating it regularly with new projects.

+Visit [pcerejeira.com](https://pcerejeira.com) to explore more about my journey & feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/pedrocerejeira/)!